 Organisation.
 Conceived and co-ordinated a one-day symposium with speakers from various institutes in Scotland and from overseas.
 Responsibilities, shared with a post-doctoral researcher, included formulating a programme of talks and contacting potential speakers, arranging a venue and accommodation, advertising the event and introducing speakers throughout the day.
 The 5th Boyd Orr Symposium: From viral genotype to phenotype.

 Teaching.
+In 2019, I co-wrote and delivered a course on data visualisation using R and Shiny.
+The course has been run twice to researchers in Tanzania, at the Ifakara Health Institute, Bagamoyo and at the Nelson Mandela African Institute of Science and Technology, Arusha.
 During my Ph.D.
 I found acting as teaching assistant on the following courses to be extremely rewarding: Advanced Statistics (M.Sc.
 Quantitative Methods in Biodiversity, Conservation and Epidemiology, Level 4 undergraduate Zoology), Introduction to R (M.Sc.
 Quantitative methods.), Animal Physiology: Hypoxia in Carcinus (L3 Zoology), Data Analysis (L3 Animal Biology), Adh gene expression and Hardy-Weinberg equilibrium (L2 Evolutionary Biology).

 Outreach.
 As a STEM ambassador (2013–present), I am enthusiastic participant in public engagement activities.
 This has included school visits and events within the Glasgow Science Festival.
 I’m a strong advocate of the benefits for the scientific community in actively engaging the next generation of scientists.